 - Eating out with friends.
 I enjoy going out with them.
 I save money though by not ordering the most expensive thing on the menu, and drinking the specials.

 - Going out for drinks.
-We know what bars will give us free drinks, so we try to go to these ones.
-We also will drink at home before we go out, and so on.
+We will drink at home before we go out, look for specials, and so on.
 I definitely don’t like spending $10+ on one drink.

 - Dancing.
 I guess you could say this is free, but most places where I live charge a cover no matter what.